419vive/NBA-Draft-Prediction-Machine-Learning/README.md

 ---
 Data Download
 For those interested in exploring the data used in this project, you can download the dataset provided by one of the authors from Kaggle.
-Click here to access the database.
+Click here to access the database: https://www.kaggle.com/code/edwinstanzah/nba-draft-prediction-part-1-getting-the-data/input?select=basketball.sqlite

 **Thank you for reviewing this project.
 For more details, please refer to the slides included.**